FrancesCoronel/personal-website-v3/_posts/2015-03-29-change-your-icons-yosemite.md

 file.

 > When you are editing this file to add on your own apps, make sure
-> there’s not a comma on the last line or there will be an error.
+> there's not a comma on the last line or there will be an error.

 Now, using `Terminal`, type in the following:
 `defaults write com.apple.finder AppleShowAllFiles YES`.
 Once you press `Enter`, this command will show all the hidden files on your Mac.
-Don’t mess with any of these hidden files.
+Don't mess with any of these hidden files.
 The reason Apple hides them is so that the user has less of a chance of messing things up.